hammertux/hammertux.github.io/_posts/2020-03-27-libc-start.md

 ## Conclusion

 Even though we have digged deeper, this is still not the whole picture.
-There is more to how program execution is setup but this is out of the scope of the course.
-Hopefully, this cleared up some doubts you might have had regarding today's lecture.
+There is more to how program execution is setup but this is out of the scope of this short post.